Disc0des/surreal-estate/README.md

 ## TODO's

-- mailto button on property card
 - scroll behavior on properties screen
-- tabs for city query change colour when selected
-- change property search button to icon
 - icons for beds and bathrooms on property card
 - ammend font sizes in project
 - condense CSS